 - Records related to tax returns, activity statements, etc.

-Documents such as receipts will also help you to claim tax deductions, so it’s important to stay diligent and organised when it comes to storing your receipts.
+If you’re planning on making any claims for tax deductions, you’ll need to be able to produce copies of all your receipts.
 We strongly recommend using an automated cloud storage option to manage your financial paperwork.
-You can download an app to take photos of receipts and to store them as they come in.
-That way, come EOFY, you won’t have to spend hours of your time searching for, and compiling, hard copy receipts.
+There are plenty of apps out there on the market that can assist you in gathering, managing, and storing your receipts and invoices from your device.
+Having access to digital records makes all the difference come tax time as it saves you from having to spend hours of your time searching for, and compiling, hard copy receipts.
 It’ll make your life (and your accountant’s life) a thousand times easier, so it’s well worth the effort!

-If you’re reading this now and feeling worried because you know that your financial information is all over the place, it’s not too late to get it sorted out.
-You usually have until the end of October to do your taxes, so there’s still some time to get details of your income, assets, expenses, and deductions in order.
-Our team at Jim’s Bookkeeping would love to help out and get your financial life in order – so don’t hesitate to reach out today.
+If you’re reading this in a panic because you know that your financial records are all over the place, it’s not too late to get it sorted out.
+You usually have until the end of October to do your taxes, so there’s plenty of time to get your financial records in order.
+Our team at Jim’s Bookkeeping is here to help, so don’t hesitate to reach out today.

 We have regional franchisor opportunities and some pre-loved franchises available Australia-wide.